cartesi/pos-dlib/README.md

-# pos-dlib
-Proof of Stake DLib
+# PoS DLib - Proof of Stake DLib

-This repository will hold the main components to chose a random participant based on Proof of Stake, meaning that the probability to be chosen at random is proportional to the amount of tokens held by the participand.
+This repository will hold the main components to choose a random participant based on Proof of Stake, meaning that the probability to be chosen at random is proportional to the amount of tokens held by the participant.

 # Selection process